Butterflies Are Free

-Goldie Hawn and Edward Albert starred.
-Eileen Heckart received an Academy Award for her performance.
-While the original play was set in East Village, Manhattan, the screenplay written for the 1972 film was set in the 1355, 1355A, 1357, 1359 Grant Avenue building in North Beach, San Francisco.
+The film was released in the United States on July 6, 1972, by Columbia Pictures.
+It received mostly positive reviews from critics, with particular praise for the performances of Hawn, Heckart, and Albert as well as Leonard Gershe's screenplay, and was a box office success, grossing roughly $6.7 million on a $1.2 million budget.
+While the original play was set in East Village, Manhattan, the screenplay written for the film was set in the 1355, 1355A, 1357, 1359 Grant Avenue building in North Beach, San Francisco..